mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 * BigQuery is a serverless and cost-effective enterprise data warehouse.

+* BigQuery supports the Google Standard SQL dialect, but a legacy SQL dialect is also available.

 * BigQuery has built-in machine learning and BI that works across clouds, and scales with your data.